 School is aware and is actively involved in promoting Online Safety for pupils, parents and staff.
-Advice on Online Safety can be found on the website and as a school we are more than happy to talk to parents about this important issue on request.
+Advice on Online Safety can be found on the website, in school assemblies and we are more than happy to talk to parents about this important issue on request.
+This topic is also formally discussed at parents' evenings and annual reviews.
 All pupils have Online safety lessons delivered at the appropriate level and are additionally encouraged to develop individual awareness of safety through specific events and assemblies.
 School uses the SWGFL 360 audit tool to develop practise and achieved the Quality Mark in July 2021.

-The Personal, Health and Social Education curriculum, including RSE is delivered discretely, is embedded across the curriculum and engages pupils in discussion about how to keep safe in all areas of their life.
+The Personal, Social and Health Education curriculum, including RSE, is delivered discretely and embedded across the curriculum.
+This engages pupils in discussion about how to keep safe in all areas of their life.
 Pupils are encouraged to advocate for themselves wherever possible.

-Within school and college, we have a range of peer to peer support opportunities including pupil representatives on the online safety group and mental health buddies
+Within school and college, we have a range of peer to peer support opportunities including pupil representatives on the online safety group and mental health buddies.